 Courtyard Los Angeles LAX/Century Boulevard – Free 24-hour airport shuttle is available. » Check Rates

 Sheraton Gateway Los Angeles Hotel – Free 24-hour airport shuttle.
-Day use rooms for rent from 9:00AM to 6:00PM, based upon availability. » Check Rates
+Day use rooms from 9:00AM to 6:00PM, based upon availability. » Check Rates

-Shuttle Pick-up: look for the red “Hotel and Courtesy Shuttle” sign outside the terminal.
+Shuttle Pick-up: look for the red “Hotel and Courtesy Shuttle” sign outside of baggage claim.

 Free WiFi is available at LAX for an unlimited number of 45-minute sessions.
 Connect to the “_LAX Free WiFi” network, and watch a 15 – 30 second advertisement in order to begin a new session.
 Premium high-speed, commercial-free internet access is available with a Boingo membership.